When I launched my 2nd business,

 If you’re an expert, you cannot miss this.
 If you’re an entrepreneur, this

-is your future: leaders of change must know this information.
+: leaders of change must know this information.
 So go now,

 read all about it and sign up!